|

 topic we are going to try to present necessary and sufficient information

+for PostScript.
 The main ideas behind PostScript were created twenty two years ago by

 John Gaffney at the Evans & Sutherland Computer Corporation.
 It was